leonism/Breast-Cancer/README.md

 Alright, buckle up, because we're about to dive into the mystery of the duplicate `patient_id` records.
 Picture this: you're flipping through your dataset like a detective, and suddenly, you stumble upon some suspicious duplicates.
 But fear not, because weve got just the solution to unravel this enigma.

 Were borrowing a slick move from the data science playbook, courtesy of the wizards over at Stack Overflow.
 This little trick is like shining a spotlight on the shadows, revealing all the duplicate items lurking in the shadows of our dataset.
-With this solution in hand, well shine a light on those repeat offenders and get to the bottom of this duplication dilemma.
+With this solution in hand, we'll shine a light on those repeat offenders and get to the bottom of this duplication dilemma.
 So, get ready to crack the case and uncover the truth behind those duplicate patients! 🕵️‍♂️🔍

 - Borrowed from
   <https://stackoverflow.com/questions/14657241/how-do-i-get-a-list-of-all-the-duplicate-items-using-pandas-in-python>